-• To provide excellent training and experiences in current methods, trends, and strategies to become an effective school counselor either at K-6 or 7-12 levels

-• To offer resources, professional contacts, and tools that will enable a pre-service school counselor to be successful and effective in guiding youth to reach academic, social, and professional goals.

-• To provide insight into current philosophies, assessment reporting, community collaboration, creative practices, and proactive counselor trends that help develop a strong school leadership team and student achievement.
+- To provide excellent training and experiences in current methods, trends and strategies to become an effective school counselor at the K-12 level. - To offer resources, professional contacts and tools that will enable a pre-service school counselor to be successful and effective in guiding youth to reach academic, social and professional goals. - To provide insight into current philosophies, assessment reporting, community collaboration, creative practices and proactive counselor trends that help develop a strong school leadership team and student achievement.